Powerful brightening in a lightweight serum—store sealed and away from heat and light to preserve potency.

 Naturium Vitamin C Complex Serum

-- Comfortable, slightly hydrating feel
+- Comfortable, slightly hydrating texture

-- Can feel tacky until it dries down
+- Can feel tacky until it sets

 - May be too strong for very reactive skin if used daily right away